jeffycyang/bloom-filter-sprint/README.md

 ## Brief Example

-We intialize our 'storage' as an array of 0's, in this case we will use an array of size 10 with 3 hash different hash functions, each of which will take the entry and return an index between 0 to 9
+We intialize our 'storage' as an array of 0's, in this example we will use an array of size 10 with 3 hash different hash functions, each of which will take the entry and return an index between 0 to 9

-Entry 'Insertion'
+**Entry 'Insertion'**

 - Our entry will be run through each function, and for every index returned, we will change the 0 to a 1

 ![alt tag](http://blog.kiip.me/wp-content/uploads/2014/05/bloomfilterbanana.gif)

-Entry 'Query'
+**Entry 'Query'**

 - For a query, we do the same thing, running the entry through each hash function

-	- Success (Probably exists) - storage value at every index returned via the *k* hash functions returns 1
+	* Success (Probably exists) - storage value at every index returned via the *k* hash functions returns 1

 ![alt tag](http://blog.kiip.me/wp-content/uploads/2014/05/banana-query.png)

-	- Failure (Definitely does not exist) - storage value at any one index returned via the *k* hash functions returns 0
+	* Failure (Definitely does not exist) - storage value at any one index returned via the *k* hash functions returns 0

 ![alt tag](http://blog.kiip.me/wp-content/uploads/2014/05/grape-query.png)